 4 Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to $50 copayment for emergency room visits that don’t result in an inpatient admission.+ Read more

 What happened to Plan C and Plan F in 2020?

 Some Medicare beneficiaries commonly ask, “Is Medicare Supplement Insurance Plan F ending?”

 The answer is that Plan F, as well as Plan C, are not ending.
-Because of a new federal law, Plan F and Plan C won’t be available for Medicare beneficiaries who became eligible on or after January 1, 2020.
+Because of a recent federal law, Plan F and Plan C are no longer available for Medicare beneficiaries who became eligible on or after January 1, 2020.

 Read additional medicare costs guides to learn more about Medicare costs and how they will affect you.

 Explore Medicare Supplement Insurance Plan F costs where you live